faraz2023/MEGA/README.md

 # MEGA: Multi-Encoder GNN Architecture for stronger task collaboration and generalization submitted to PKDD 2024

-This anonymized repository contains the code for the paper "MEGA: Multi-Encoder GNN Architecture for stronger task collaboration and generalization submitted to PKDD 2024".
-The code is based on the PyTorch Geometric library and is used to reproduce the results of the paper.
+This repository contains the code for our work "MEGA: Multi-Encoder GNN Architecture for stronger task collaboration and generalization" accepted to PKDD 2024.
+The code is based on the PyTorch Geometric library and is used to produce the experiment results of the paper.
 The code is organized as follows:

 1. Install the required packages: